Developer Workflow and Project Management

 - Create an issue branch by branching off from the

-master branch, using
+main branch, using

 GH-<issuenumber>-short-description as the branch name convention.

 - Make the necessary changes and verify the codebase.

 - Optionally squash your commits to clean up your branch.

 - Create a Pull Request that targets the

 - Peers and project committers now have a chance to review the PR and make suggestions.